raoulh/mc-cli/README.md

   data         Import & export small files stored in the device parameters   Get/Set device parameters

-Run 'moolticute-cli COMMAND --help' for more information on a command.
+Run 'mc-cli COMMAND --help' for more information on a command.
 ```

 ```
-moolticute-cli login --help
+mc-cli login --help

-Usage: moolticute-cli login COMMAND [arg...]
+Usage: mc-cli login COMMAND [arg...]

 Manage credentials stored in the device